How to get rid of private mortgage insurance (PMI)?

-That’s the bad news.
-Now the good news: This extra expense won’t last forever.
-Each year, your PMI is recalculated using your current loan balance, so the amount you pay will decrease as you pay down the loan.
+Be mindful that your PMI is recalculated using your current loan balance.
+So, the amount you pay decreases as you pay down the loan until PMI is completely removed.

 1. Wait until you qualify for automatic or final termination of PMI

 Alternatively, the servicer must cancel the PMI at the halfway point of your loan’s amortization schedule.
-For example, if you have a 30-year mortgage, the midpoint would be after 15 years; if you have a 15-year loan, the halfway point is 7.5 years.
-The PMI must stop even if your mortgage balance hasn’t yet reached 78 percent of the home’s original value.
+For example, if you have a 30-year mortgage, the midpoint would be after 15 years.
+If you have a 15-year loan, the halfway point is 7.5 years.
+The PMI payments must stop even if your mortgage balance hasn’t yet reached 78 percent of the home’s original value.
 This is known as final termination.

 Who this affects: Removing PMI in this way works for folks with conventional mortgages who have paid according to their original payment schedules and have reached the milestones of 22 percent equity or the halfway point in time.
 In both cases, the loan must be current and the borrower in good standing: no delinquent, skipped or insufficient payments.

-2. Request PMI cancellation when mortgage balance reaches 80%
+2. Request PMI cancellation when mortgage balance reaches 80 percent

-Another way the PMI Cancellation Act benefits you is by granting you the right to remove PMI once you have paid off enough of your mortgage principal to reach 20 percent home equity; that is, once your loan balance reaches 80 percent of the home’s original value.
+Another way the PMI Cancellation Act benefits you is by granting you the right to remove PMI once you have reached 20 percent equity in your home; that is, once your loan balance reaches 80 percent of the home’s original value.
+So, you get a 2 percent jump here, which can save you plenty of extra cash.
+For example, 20 percent equity in a $300,000 home means you can submit a cancellation request when your outstanding balance is $240,000 — $6,000 less than the 78 percent equity threshold.

 Who this affects: If you’re making payments as scheduled, you can find the date that you’ll get to 80 percent on your PMI disclosure form (or you can request it from your servicer).
 However, you need to be proactive.